tomheaton/mcjty-website/www/docs/mods/enigma/commands.md

 * `rightclickitem <item>`: Fired when the player rightclicks with an item in their hand.
 The item is given using a named item (see the 'itemstack' command).
 * `delay <ticks>`: Fired after `<ticks>` ticks after a scope activates.
 Note that when the scope deactivates before that time has passed then this will not be fired.
 * `repeat <ticks>`: Like delay but fires every `<ticks>` ticks after a scope activates for as long as the scope remains active.
+* `enterarea <sensor>`: Fired when a player enters the given sensor.
+The area is given using a named sensor (see the 'sensor' command).
+* `leavearea <sensor>`: Fired when a player leaves the given sensor.
+The area is given using a named sensor (see the 'sensor' command).

 ## Action Commands